Haemochromatosis

 Sample Stability:

-Whole blood at room temperature: 3 days.
+Whole blood in EDTA at room temperature: 3 days

-DNA extracts: 3 Months at -20˚C.
+DNA extracts: 3 months at -20°C

 Instrument / Procedure: